-Recently, much literature reveals that the physicochemical method using the adsorption process showed its advantages in the removal of pollutants including simple operation, cost-effectiveness, and high adsorbent efficiency.
-The advancement in nanotechnology had turned up to the development of magnetic nanoparticles in wastewater treatment [14].
+Recently, some studies reveal that the physicochemical method using the adsorption process showed its advantages in the removal of pollutants including simple operation, cost-effectiveness, and high adsorbent efficiency.
+The advancement in nanotechnology promotes the development of magnetic nanoparticles in wastewater treatment [14].
 The magnetic nanoparticles have responded very well to a high surface area, high adsorption capacity, and easy separation due to magnetic property [15].
 Cheng et al. [16] studied the feasibility of iron oxide nanoparticles (IONPs) as the alternative replacement for conventional adsorbents.
-The results showed that the IONPs had successfully removed more than 90 % of lead ions (Pb2+) at a concentration of 50 mg/L of Pb2+ within 15 minutes.
-Furthermore, Jin et al. [17] also reported that the IONPs reached a maximum adsorption capacity for chromium (VI) (Cr6+) and copper (II) (Cu2+) at 8.67 mg/g and 18.61 mg/g in the mixture of 80 mg/dm3 Cr6+ and Cu2+.
-The IONPs had provided a promising performance in the pollutants removal and could be easily separated under the magnetic field.
-Subsequently, surface modification on the IONPS was studied extensively to improve their surface properties such as charge density, functionality, biocompatibility, and colloidal stability [18].
+The results showed that the IONPs successfully removed more than 90% of lead ions ( $Pb^{2+}$ ) at a concentration of 50 mg/L of Pb2+ within 15 minutes.
+Furthermore, Jin et al. [17] also reported that the IONPs reached a maximum adsorption capacity for chromium (VI) ( $Cr^{6+}$ ) and copper (II) ( $Cu^{2+}$ ) at 8.67 mg/g and 18.61 mg/g in the mixture of 80 mg/dm Cr6+ and Cu2+.
+The IONPs show promising performance in the pollutants removal and could be easily separated under the magnetic field.
+Subsequently, surface modification on the IONPS was extensively studied to improve their surface properties such as charge density, functionality, biocompatibility, and colloidal stability [18].
 Typically, mesoporous silica is widely used as the protection layer of IONPs to prevent oxidation together with the improvement in the adsorption capacity.
-Nicola et al. [19] had used the tetraethyl orthosilicate (TEOS) as the silica source for the surface modification of IONPs to remove the Pb2+ from aqueous solution.
-The result showed that the silica-coated IONPs presented a maximum adsorption capacity of 14.9 mg/g.
+Nicola et al. [19] used the tetraethyl orthosilicate (TEOS) as the silica source for the surface modification of IONPs to remove the Pb2+ from aqueous solution.
+The result showed that the silica-coated IONPs present a maximum adsorption capacity of 14.9 mg/g.
 Other than that, Unob et al. [20] utilized the waste silica in the surface modification of IONPs to obtain an adsorbent for the removal of lead (II), copper (II), cadmium (II), and nickel (II).
-The adsorbent could achieve the removal efficiencies of heavy metals ranging between 62 to 89 %.
-This further proved that the silica-coated IONPs have a good performance in the pollutants removal.
+The adsorbent could achieve the removal efficiencies of heavy metals ranging between 62% to 89%.
+This further proved that the silica-coated IONPs have a good performance in the pollutants' removal.
 Moreover, the silica layer also can prevent the agglomeration of IONPs in solution without affecting the magnetic strength, thus enhance the dispensability in a suspension medium [15].

-Ongoing through the published information, it is known that the IONPs and TEOS concentration had played an important role in the removal efficiency of the pollutants.
-As reveal from Li et al. [21], the magnetic strength of silica-coated IONPs reduces correspondingly upon the increase in TEOS concentration, thus making the mass proportion of IONPs smaller.
+From the published information, it is known that the IONPs and TEOS concentration have played an important role in the removal efficiency of the pollutants.
+As revealed by Li et al. [21], the magnetic strength of silica-coated IONPs reduces correspondingly upon the increase in TEOS concentration, thus making the mass proportion of IONPs smaller.
 The thick silica layer that hinders the magnetic strength may slow down the magnetic separation process and result in ineffective adsorbent recovery.
-Similar to IONPs concentration, the increase in IONPs concentration can lead to the formation of large particle size.
+Similar to IONPs concentration, the increase of IONPs concentration can lead to the formation of large particle size.
 As reported by Yean et al. [22], the magnetite nanoparticles with smaller particles size have a better adsorption capacity for As(III) and As(V) as compared to large magnetite nanoparticles.
-This is due to the small magnetite nanoparticles have a large adsorption surface area, hence exposed more adsorption sites to the heavy metal ions.
+This is because the small magnetite nanoparticles have a large adsorption surface area, hence exposed more adsorption areas to the heavy metal ions.

-Hence, this paper aimed to study on the effect of TEOS and IONPs concentration in the synthesis of silica-coated IONPs.
+Hence, this paper aims to study the effect of TEOS and IONPs concentration in the synthesis of silica-coated IONPs.
 In this paper, the silica-coated IONPs with different concentrations of IONPs and TEOS were synthesized in two steps.
-First, the IONPs were prepared by the coprecipitation method followed by coating with a layer of silica through a modified Stober process.
+First, the IONPs were prepared by the co-precipitation method followed by coating with a layer of silica through a modified Stober process.
 The silica-coated IONPs were then characterized through Fourier transform infrared (FTIR) spectroscopy, hydrodynamic particle size, particle size distribution, and zeta potential.